newt2105/5G-testbed-ANSA/README.md

 One of the custom xApp is:
 The [mon_xapp_db](xApps/python/mon_xapp_db.py) erves as a comprehensive E2SM-KPM monitor, include send the data to the `InfluxDB`

+The [xapp_env.py](xApps/xapp_env.py) is the RL based xAxpp to control the resource block for slices, before run this app, you need to apply the patch (patches/srsRAN_Project) to add more measured metrics, just copy them and rebuild srsRAN_Project.
 ## Visualize data on Grafana

 Run the [mon_xapp_db](xApps/python/mon_xapp_db.py) using this command: